Skip to content

 Once the first build completes, you will be able to configure TestFlight for the app.

-You are configuring a private capability for your family using an Internal Testing group (max of 100).
+You are configuring a private capability for your family using an Internal Testing group.
 You need the Apple ID email address for each adult installing from your build.
 When building for a child, you will use your own Apple ID, not theirs.
-See Install TestFlight Loop for Child.
+See TestFlight for a Child.

 1. First you need to add the email address(es) to your App Store Connect Access Users list: